openziti/ziti-doc/docfx_project/ziti/quickstart.md

 * Open a command prompt
 * ensure ziti-tunnel and NewUser.json are in the same directory and cd to this directory
-* run the ziti-tunnel in proxy mode `ziti-tunnel proxy -i NewUser.json ethzero:1111`
+* run the ziti-tunnel in proxy mode:
+  * `ziti-tunnel proxy -i NewUser.json ethzero-ui:1111`
+  * `ziti-tunnel proxy -i NewUser.json ethzero-cli:2222`
 * navigate your web browser to (or use curl) to obtain your IP address by going to http://localhost:1111/

 At this point you should see the external IP address of your Amazon instance.
 Delivered to your machine safely and